Maumagnaguagno/HyperTensioN_U/README.md

 ## Calls
 Sometimes functions must be called to solve a problem beyond the reach of HTN.
-Some functions are already implemented:
+Basic functions are already implemented:
 - Binary math ``+``, ``-``, ``*``, ``/``, ``%``, ``^``
 - Unary math ``abs``, ``sin``, ``cos``, ``tan``
 - Comparison ``=``, ``!=``, ``<``, ``>``, ``<=``, ``>=``